 Step 4: Finalize and Send the Estimate

-You’ll be redirected to the Contract Details page.
+If you click item 2 above, you’ll be redirected to the Contract Details page.

-Step 6.
+Step 5.
 Review and Send

 You can now enter decimal values for all pricing fields—no more rounding to the nearest dollar.
 Whether it’s $199.99 for a valve kit or $12.50 for a handle, your numbers can now reflect true costs down to the cent.